 So, you’re fortunate enough to be in Paris with the kids – but you have only 24 brief hours in which to enjoy it.
 Luckily for you, there are plenty of neat things that can be squeezed into a single day in the City of Light.
 A little advanced planning and a willingness to splurge here and there can help you make the most out of your time in this unforgettable city.
-Below, a rough itinerary is outlined for your convenience; follow it to enjoy the quintessential Parisian holiday in just 24 hours.
+Below, a rough itinerary to enjoy the quintessential Parisian holiday crammed into a day.

 A Morning in Paris

 To guarantee that everyone is sufficiently fueled for the day, stop by one of the many creperies that dot the city of Paris.
 There, you and the kids will be able to partake in some delectable French crepes.
 These tasty treats are served in a number of different ways, from simple dustings of powdered sugar to strawberry and cream fillings.
 If you require something a little heartier, try crepes with cheese, eggs, ham or even mushrooms.
 Even the finickiest eater will find a crepe that they’ll love – and everyone will go away happy!